 272 pages, 98,450 words

 Published July 1, 2011

 Published August 1, 2011

 174 pages, 40,000 words

 Published July 4, 2012

-This series is intended for ADULTS ONLY.
+This series is intended for mature readers.
 The subject is hugely controversial and sensitive.
 It is not written to serve or encourage prurient interests; it contains no pornography or graphic language, but there are several intimate male/male passages.
 Readers who are offended by that should not read these books.
 All the characters in the story were 62 years of age or older at the time the story was written in 2010.

 This e-book series is licensed for your personal enjoyment only.
 Feel